Updated: February 1, 2022

 Scroll

-By default, the navigation bar (or header) has the same background color as the screen background.
-However, when scrolling is enabled, the navigation bar will transition to having a shadow effect on the bottom.
+By default, the navigation bar or header has the same background color as the screen background.
+However, when scrolling is enabled, the navigation bar transitions to having a shadow effect on the bottom.
 This scrolling behavior is applicable to all compact and regular widths as well as any onboarding screen that has a navigation bar that matches colors with the screen view background.

 Information